WHO to scale up programmes to help people quit tobacco use

-He made this known on Monday in Abuja at a news conference to mark the 2021 World No Tobacco Day.
+He made this known on Monday in Abuja at a news conference to mark the 2021 World No Tobacco Day with the theme “Commit to Quit”.

-The News Agency of Nigeria (NAN) reports that World No Tobacco Day is annually marked on May 31 to raise awareness on the harmful effects of tobacco smoking and has “Commit to Quit” as theme of the 2021 edition.

-The representative said, “the World No Tobacco Day is to remind everyone that tobacco kills half of its users.”

-He explained that “the programme will include the setting up of a toll-free quit line and the pilot of a WHO supported mobile cessation (mCessation) programme for a period of 9 – 12 months.
+He explained that “the programme will include the setting up of a toll-free quitline and the pilot of a WHO supported mobile cessation (cessation) programme for a period of 9 – 12 months.

+READ ALSO: Smoking one cigarette a day harms smoker’s health — WHO

 “This will be through the use of pre-designed WhatsApp toolkit and Facebook Messenger in different languages.”